aar0m/personal/README.md

-# Portfolio to Highlight Personal Projects and Learn Front-End Development
+# Personal Portfolio
+This is to highlight personal projects and learn front-end development.
+Also an alternative creative outlet.
 Hosted at: https://aar0m.github.io/portfolio/